How to Set Up a Free Gift With Purchase on Shopify? (4 Methods)

 Tiered Gifts

-Tiered offers set multiple thresholds, each unlocking a better gift.
+Tiered GWP offers set multiple thresholds, each unlocking a better gift.
 The higher the customer spends, the more valuable the reward.

 This is the strongest AOV driver because it gives customers a reason to keep adding items even after they’ve passed the first threshold.
 It also creates a “gamified” feeling — shoppers can see what they’ll unlock next.